IgorTo/rbf-fd/README.md

 # Papers
 The papers which use this script are:
-- I. Tominec, E. Larsson, A. Heryudono: A least squares radial basis function finite difference method with improved stability properties
+- I. Tominec, E. Larsson, A. Heryudono: A least squares radial basis function finite difference method with improved stability properties, 2020
-- I. Tominec, E. Breznik: Unfitted radial basis function finite difference method in a least-squares setting
+- I. Tominec, E. Breznik: Unfitted radial basis function finite difference method in a least-squares setting, 2020